DCuadraLara/100-Days-Angela-Yu/README.md

 # my-code-vault-dcl
 "My journey through code: daily exercises, challenges, and projects."
 # some of my codes...
-"rockscissorpaper" - A few weeks I take an udemy course, I dont remember well from who it is, but its awesome!
-I learnt a lot, I made a similar game so it was like give an eye back.
-In this project from Course
+"Rock, Scissors, Paper" – A few weeks ago, I took an Udemy course.
+I don't remember exactly who the instructor was, but it was awesome!
+I learned a lot.
+I had already made a similar game before, so it felt like revisiting an old project.
-100 Days of Code, I have made a super duper funny game were IA always wins you! haha its joke, Im just bad.
-Its another practice of conditionals, some ASCII art inside it, and combine some random on it.
+In the 100 Days of Code course, I created a super fun game where the AI always wins!
+Haha, just kidding — I'm just bad at it.
+It's another great practice for conditionals, includes some ASCII art, and adds a bit of random directory too.